 The Company uses OTC equity swap positions to gain access to Chinese markets where the Company is not locally registered to trade directly.
-During the year the Company entered into an OTC equity swap contract related to Beigene, with Goldman Sachs as the counterparty.
+These swaps are revalued daily reflecting changes in the market value of the underlying equity.
+At the year end the Company held OTC equity swap contracts in InventisBio and Jiangsu Hengrui Pharmaceutical, these contracts were held with Goldman Sachs as the counterparty.
+See glossary beginning on page 100 for further details.